eclipse-cdt-cloud/cdt-gdb-adapter/README.md

         - Add references to issues/PRs where possible.
 Use the format of previous releases.
           Putting the displayed issue number in backticks is important to avoid that a web frontend automatically adds links.
-For example if referencing an issue/PR outside this repository which has the same number like an issue in the cdt-gdb-adapter repository.
+For example if referencing an issue/PR outside this repository which has the same number like an issue in the`cdt-gdb-adapter`repository.
         - Prefix issues from the sibling project `cdt-gdb-vscode` with their name if a change was made in cdt-gd-adapter to resolve it.
+    - Look out for (internal) API changes that may impact downstream variants as part of the commit history review.
+Such downstream variants may for example derive from classes like `GDBDebugSessionBase`.
+      Expectation is though that such changes are identified and added already during individual PR reviews.
+      Sometimes, it can be difficult to spot such changes that can come with refactoring.
+      Consider to retrospectively update sections of previously released versions with API changes to warn late adopters.
 - Update the `version` entry in [package.json](./package.json) to the new version.
   If the release only introduces defect fixes without significant feature changes, then bump the third ("patch") version digit.